HugoBothaMD/naip-ssast/README.md

 - you can alter additional model parameters.

 ### New traintest function
-We slightly altered the original train/validation functions for fine-tuning.
-The new version is available at [traintest_mayo.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/traintest_mayo.py)
+We slightly altered the original train/validation functions for fine-tuning and pre-training.
+The new versions are available at [traintest_mayo.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/traintest_mayo.py) for fine-tuning and [traintest_mask_mayo.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/traintest_mask_mayo.py) for pre-training.

 ## Embeddings
 To take in a fine-tuned model and get embeddings from the model for dataset, use [get_embeddings.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/get_embeddings.py) or the notebook version [get_embeddings.ipynb](https://github.com/dwiepert/mayo-ssast/blob/main/src/get_embeddings.ipynb).